-Amazon SEO: This is how you optimize your listing for optimal Amazon ranking
+Amazon SEO: How to optimize your listing for optimal Amazon ranking

 You may know this: You offer a great product on Amazon, but when you use the Amazon search, your listing does not appear among the top search results.
 In the worst case, you may not even find yourself on page 1.
 This significantly reduces the chance that this item will be purchased.
 Because which user actually looks at page 2 and beyond?
-With good Amazon SEO optimization, you can decisively improve your listing and thus the ranking of your product within the search results and maybe even take the first place.
+With good Amazon SEO optimization, you can significantly improve your listing and thus the ranking of your product within the search results, and maybe even secure the first place.

-Especially newcomers in online trading often have many questions about Amazon SEO, to which the online giant itself provides no or only vague answers.
-Therefore, we have taken a closer look at which basics everyone should master effortlessly and which measures are crucial for listing optimization on Amazon.
+Especially newcomers in online retail often have many questions about Amazon SEO, to which the online giant itself provides no or only vague answers.
+Therefore, we have taken a closer look at which basics everyone should master thoroughly and which measures are crucial for listing optimization on Amazon.

 What is Amazon SEO?

-The visibility of a product is always relative: For keyword A, the product can rank in first place, while for keyword B, it may not rank at all.
+The visibility of a product is always relative: For keyword A, the product may rank in first place, while for keyword B, it may not rank at all.
 This is because what matters is how the search algorithm assesses the relevance of a listing in relation to a search query.
 It evaluates this based on various factors, such as which keywords appear in the product title.
-The higher the relevance, the higher the likelihood of purchase is usually as well.
+The higher the relevance, the higher the likelihood of purchase is usually.

 This makes it clear how important Amazon SEO and a placement as high as possible are for the click-through rate and the likelihood of purchase on a listing.